Andrew Carnegie Mansion: 2000s to present

-Even after the expansion, the mansion and townhouses still did not have an auditorium or sufficient storage areas.
+Even after the expansion, the mansion and townhouses lacked an auditorium or sufficient storage areas.
 The museum's archives spanned 600 ft2, and it had only 8000 ft2 of gallery space.
 As such, the Cooper-Hewitt had to close galleries every time a new exhibit was set up, and it had limited flexibility to present shows from other design museums.
 There was no freight elevator, and all exhibits had to be brought into the house through the main entrance.
 Paul W. Thompson, who succeeded Pilgrim in 2000, initially did not plan to expand the mansion and townhouses, but he changed his mind after the museum experienced staffing, budgetary, and exhibit shortages.
 The museum announced plans in mid-2003 to rearrange galleries, and several members of the museum's board indicated the same year that they would host a master plan competition, in advance of an expansion.
 During the mid-2000s, the museum added an admission desk to the mansion and built an 800 ft2 digital-design gallery in the basement.
 The Target National Design Education Center, comprising a library, studio, and lecture room, opened on the mansion's ground floor in 2006.

 News media reported in February 2005 that the Cooper-Hewitt was considering a $75 million proposal by Beyer Blinder Belle to construct three basement stories under the mansion's garden, thereby nearly quadrupling gallery space to 30000 ft2.
 The basement levels would also have contained a restaurant, conservation rooms, and exhibit-preparation areas.
 Beyer Blinder Belle proposed a revised plan in 2006.
 The $25 million plan entailed moving the museum's offices and library to the 90th Street townhouses and expanding the gallery space in the mansion itself to 18000 ft2.
 A freight elevator and restaurant would also be added.
 That year, the museum launched a capital campaign to raise funds for the renovation and the museum's endowment; it had raised $21.5 million by April 2007.
 The Cooper-Hewitt hired Gluckman Mayner Architects to design the renovation, along with Beyer Blinder Belle as preservation consultants.
 By October 2008, the cost of the project had increased to $64 million.
 The Smithsonian began renovating the two townhouses on 90th Street, with plans to relocate the museum's offices from the mansion to the townhouses.